 IMPORTANT COURT NOTICE

 You will be advised of the charge(s) against you and potential penalties.
 You will be asked to enter a plea.
-Your choices are:
+Your Plea Option choices are:

 - Not Guilty – You believe you have not violated the ordinance.
 Your case will be set over for trial at a later date at which time the Municipality must prove its case by clear and convincing evidence.
 Prior to trial you will be assigned a pre-trial conference with the Municipal Attorney to see if you can resolve your case satisfactory to this Court without holding a trial.
-The Court Clerk will provide you paperwork, and you may go your way.
+The Court Clerk will provide you the pre-trial information via mail or email.

 - Guilty – You accept responsibility for your actions, or